pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

                 cont += doc._getXrefStream(xref)
             # do something with the combined contents

-The clean function :meth:`Page._cleanContents` does a lot more than just glueing ``/Contents`` objects: it also corrects the PDF operator syntax of the page and also that of **all of its annotations** (each :ref:`Annot` annotation also has its own contents object!).
+The clean function :meth:`Page._cleanContents` does a lot more than just glueing :data:`contents` objects: it also corrects the PDF operator syntax of the page and also that of **all of its annotations** (each :ref:`Annot` annotation also has its own contents object!).

 And of course, :meth:`Page._cleanContents` writes back its results to the PDF: when saving it, it will reflect those changes.
 The same happens for the complete PDF when you use the ``clean=True`` parameter in :meth:`Document.save`.